zeibura/github-onboarding/vscode_client_2/README.md

 # Mainframe Messenger for VS Code

 Mainframe messenger is easy way how you can send message from Visual Studio Code to another user on TSO on green screen.
-User you send message to must be connected to a specific mainframe It uses Zowe profile to connect to mainframe.
-Mainframe messenger have Zowe conformance.
+User you send message to must be connected to a specific mainframe connection what you configure in extension settings.
+Mainframe messenger have Zowe conformance and use Zowe profile to connect to mainframe.

 ## How to use Mainframe Messenger